 Theorem~\ref{theo:sat-good-subgraph} states that the satisfiability of $\Psi$ is equivalent to the existence of a good subgraph in $G_{\Psi}$.

 \begin{thm} Let $\Psi$ be a $\gptwo$ sentence in normal form~(\ref{eq:normal-form}).
 Then, $\Psi$ is satisfiable if and only if there is a good subgraph in $G_{\Psi}$. \end{thm} \begin{proof} {\bf (only if)} Let $\cA\models \Psi$.
-Let $H$ be the graph where the vertices are the unary types realized in $\cA$ and the edges are the configurations realized in $\cA$.
-Obviously, $H$ is symmetric and a non-empty subgraph of $G_{\Psi}$ and that $\cA$ conforms to $H$.
-It remains to show that there is no bad edge and bad vertex in $H$.
+Let $H$ be the graph where the vertices are the unary types realised in $\cA$ and the edges are the configurations realised in $\cA$.
+Obviously, $H$ is symmetric and a non-empty subgraph of $G_{\Psi}$ such that $\cA$ conforms to $H$.
+It remains to show that there is no bad edge and no bad vertex in $H$.

 Let $(\pi_1,\eta,\pi_2)$ be an edge in $H$.
 By definition, there is a pair $(a,b)$ in $\cA$ whose configuration is $(\pi_1,\eta,\pi_2)$.
 Since $\cA\models \Psi$, we have $\cA,x/a \models \bigwedge_{i=1}^{\ell} q_i(x) \to \cP_i(x)$.
-By Lemma~\ref{lem:system}, the system $\cZ_{\pi_1,\eta,\pi_2}^{H}$ admits a solution in $\bbN$, and hence, by definition, $(\pi_1,\eta,\pi_2)$ is not a bad edge in $H$.
+By Lemma~\ref{lem:system}, the system $\cZ_{\pi_1,\eta,\pi_2}^{H}$ admits a solution in $\fNinf$, and hence, by definition, $(\pi_1,\eta,\pi_2)$ is not a bad edge in $H$.